openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

   except for directory names.
 This way, we can ensure the code will be 99% the same as the old operator.
   * We can test the new image pre-merge manually using:
     `oc adm release new --from=<the latest 4.15 nightly> aws-ebs-csi-driver-operator=quay.io/jsafrane/my-ebs-operator:1 --to=quay.io/jsafrane/test-release:1` and install / upgrade from `test-release:1`.
-  * _We could convince CI to build `aws-ebs-csi-driver-operator` image from the new repo and use it in presubmit tests there.
+  * _We could trick CI to build `aws-ebs-csi-driver-operator` image from the new repo and use it in presubmit tests there.
 But we can't promote it anywhere, as it would overwrite the old image from github.com/openshift/aws-ebs-csi-driver-operator.
 Some experiments are needed here._